OptixSec/darkstar-blog/content/posts/unlock_the_power_of_open_source_ai.md

 fabric --list
 ```

 Let's use Fabric to extract wisdom from the transcript of a YouTube video.
-I'll use [this](https://youtu.be/HRAAzG_yDNY) YouTube video, which is about an upcoming NATO summit in Washington:
+I'll use [this](https://www.youtube.com/watch?v=JgsGH5IOCFE) YouTube video, which is Daniel's video about creating custom patterns for use with Fabric:

 ```bash
 yt --transcript 'https://www.youtube.com/watch?v=JgsGH5IOCFE' | fabric -sp extract_wisdom